Our Contributors

 Dawn Mockler is a multimedia artist best known for her cartoons drawn under the nom de plume, dawnymock.
 She was awarded the art award from Bathurst High School in 1984.
 She is a member of the Association of Canadian Cartoonists and CartoonStock.com.
 Her art has been included in Herné Bay Cartoon Fest, 1001 Visages in Val-David, Quebec, in Aislin’s book of favourite Covid cartoons, Vancouver Science World and in the Globe & Mail.
 She has donated many drawings and paintings to local charities and school fundraisers.
 Her work is available on CartoonStock (Dawn Moc) and Twitter (@dawnymock).
 She lives in Fredericton, New Brunswick.

-Gordon Phinn, a longtime resident of Oakville, Ontario has been active in literary production since 1975, with a number of titles in a variety of genres to his credit: Non-fiction, fiction, poetry, criticism, and memoir.
-His early critical work for Books In Canada and Paragraph are collected in It’s All About Me, and his four year reviewing stint at WordCity will be soon available as Joy In All Genres.
+Gordon Phinn, a longtime resident of Oakville, Ontario has been active in literary production since 1975, with several titles in a variety of genres to his credit: Non-fiction, fiction, poetry, criticism, and memoir.
+His early critical work for Books In Canada and Paragraph is collected in It’s All About Me, and his four-year reviewing stint at WordCity will soon be available as Joy In All Genres.
 Other recent essay collections: Bowering and McFadden, Laughing At The Universe Of Lies and Consciousness: A Primer.
-A novel, An American In Heaven, a memoir Moving Through Many Dimensions and a poetry collection, Winter, Spring and Eternity’s Seduction.
-He is currently editing a collection of essays in celebrating the work of Laurence Hutchman, to be published by Guernica in 2026.
+A novel, An American In Heaven, a memoir, Moving Through Many Dimensions and a poetry collection, Winter, Spring and Eternity’s Seduction.
+He is currently editing a collection of essays in celebration of the work of Laurence Hutchman, to be published by Guernica in 2026.

 Known as Canada’s Mary Oliver, Cynthia Sharp is the Writers International Network Vancouver Poet Laureate.
 She’s the author of Ordinary Light, a first-prize winner in the Sunshine Coast Writers and Editors Society Book Awards for BC Authors, as well as in the International Impact Book Awards in Sustainability and Contemporary Poetry.
 She also penned Rainforest in Russet and The Light Bearers in the Sand Dollar Graviton.
 Her fiction, poems, creative nonfiction and reviews can be found in many literary journals including CV2, untethered, The Miramichi Reader, The Pitkin Review and Prism and have been nominated for the Pushcart Prize and Best of the Net Anthology.